TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-  -c, --count              show the number of abis downloaded -f, --find strings       search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings       for the --find option only, provide hints to speed up the search -e, --encode string      generate the 32-byte encoding for a given cannonical function or event signature -o, --cache              force the results of the query into the cache -D, --decache            removes related items from the cache -x, --fmt string         export format, one of [none|json*|txt|csv]
+  -c, --count              show the number of abis downloaded -f, --find strings       search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings       for the --find option only, provide hints to speed up the search -e, --encode string      generate the 32-byte encoding for a given canonical function or event signature -o, --cache              force the results of the query into the cache -D, --decache            removes related items from the cache -x, --fmt string         export format, one of [none|json*|txt|csv]